 Don’t be mislead by the blog post being named as Creating Web Page Titles for SEO, because, HTML Titles are part of w3 standards as opposed to creating and using them for SEO purposes only.

 What is HTML TITLE Element?

 The title of a document is specified by the TITLE element.
 The TITLE element should occur in the HEAD of the document.
 There may only be one title in any document.
 It should identify the content of the document in a fairly wide context.
+Every HTML document must have a TITLE element in the HEAD section.
 Reference

 HTML Title Element looks like the below example, and you can only have 1 TITLE Element per your landing page.
 And you place the Title element somewhere inside the head portion of an HTML Document